 When the course is sponsored by the Interuniversity Graduate School of Psychometrics and Sociometrics (IOPS), then the course is free for IOPS PhD students.

-To register for the course, please complete the registration form (to be posted later) and send it by regular mail or e-mail to:
+To register for the course, please complete the registration form (to be posted) and send it by regular mail or e-mail to:

 Department of Psychiatry and Neuropsychology